BeatrisIlieva/drf-react-gems/README.md

 ### Background Tasks with Celery

 > **Note:**
-> This functionality is for local testing and demo purposes only.
+> This functionality is for local testing only.
 It is not enabled in production or deployment.

 **Task Details**